adeliton/vue-phonegap/README.md

 If you want to use VueJS as SPA, use another repository.
 There are many in GitHub... or you can adapt this one.
 Feel free to use as you want.

 ## Description
-This is a phonegap/cordova application that uses laravel-mix to build a standalone app.js to use VueJS, components and native mobile functions.
+This is a phonegap/cordova application that uses laravel-mix to build a standalone app.js/app.css to use VueJS, components, native mobile functions and bootstrap.

 ## How to use